yrubio/LAB-FALL-2016/README.md

 [Group's Website](http://quantgen.github.io/)

-This semester we will be covering both papers from outside the group as well as ongoing research from our group.
+This semester we will be covering  papers from outside the group, a few presentations on ongoing research from our group and have a vew invited presenters.

+**Advisors**: Each of the students presenting must pick an advisor, possible advisors are: Sudha, Hwasoon, Ana and Gustavo.

-**Papers**: choose one paper from the list below or propose one.
+**Papers**: Choose one paper from the list below or propose one.
 Papers should: (a) introduce novel methodology that is relevant to the research interests of the group, or (b) be relevant to the particular applications you are working on.

-**Ongoing Research**: if you want to share your research with the rest of the group you can choose to present your own project.
-If you choose to do so, you should provide: (i) justification for the project, (ii) review of the literature, (iii) precise formulation of the research question(s), (iv) description of data and methods and (v) preliminary results.

-**Grant proposals: if you are working on a grant and want to discuss it with the group you can choose this option.

 ## Schedule